shishu94/Klipperotchy/tools/serial_moonraker_bridge/README.md

 This will start the bridge and keep it running.
 Of course replace the Xs with the appropriate values.

-#### Connecting the Palette 3 (Pro)
-Once the step above is done, connect the remaining USB A connector, and plug it on the Palette 3.
-Go to the P3 and try to connect to a printer.
-Use the same baudrate as specified to start the bridge code.
-If everything went well, the palette should display a connected state in a few seconds.

-## Setup the slicer
-Configure canvas as you would configure any other slicer with the Klipper printer.
-Especially the Start and End job.

 ## Bonus Fake job
-This includes a FakePrint.gcode that you can upload to klipper.
+This includes a RemotePrint.gcode that you can upload to klipper.
 One can start this in parallel before starting a job with the palette.
 This will start and pause a print so it triggers the printing mode on KlipperScreen or the Knomi for example.

 Copy the FakePrint.gcode file into Klipper (via Mainsail, Fluidd, etc) In the start job GCODE in canvas, add `___START_JOB___` if you want the bridge to start the fake job automatically.